 - Individual and company performance

 - Long-term focus

 - Efficient and egalitarian

-Consideration of both internal relativity and competitive pay
+Consideration of both internal

-- As employees assume greater responsibilities, more of their pay is linked to company performance and shareholder returns through increased participation in equity programs.
+- relativity and competitive pay

-- We seek to deliver above-market compensation given top-tier individual and company performance, but below-market compensation where individual performance falls short of expectations or company performance lags the industry. - Our 2010 incentive programs used a combination of financial metrics (revenue, EPS, and TSR), as measured against the performance of our peer companies.
-We design our programs to be simple and clear, so that employees can understand how their efforts affect their - We balance the objectives of pay-for-performance and employee retention.
+- Our 2010 incentive programs used a combination of financial metrics (revenue, EPS, and TSR), as measured against the performance of our peer companies.
+We design our programs to be simple and clear, so that employees can understand how their efforts affect their pay. - We balance the objectives of pay-for-performance and employee retention.
 Even during downturns in company performance, the program should continue to motivate and engage successful, high-achieving employees. - Foster a long-term focus.
 In our industry, long-term focus is critical to success and is consistent with our goal of retaining highly-talented employees as they build their careers.
 A competitive benefits program aids retention.
 As employees progress to higher levels of the organization, a greater portion of compensation is tied to long-term performance through our equity programs. - Provide compensation consistent with the level of job responsibility and reflective of the market.
 We seek internal pay relativity, meaning that pay differences among jobs should be commensurate with differences in job responsibility and impact.
 In addition, the committee compares the company's programs with a peer group of global pharmaceutical companies.
 Pharmaceutical companies' needs for scientific and sales and marketing talent are unique to the industry and we must compete with these companies for talent. - Provide efficient and egalitarian compensation.
 We seek to deliver superior long-term shareholder returns and to share value created with employees in a cost-effective manner.
 While compensation will always reflect differences in job responsibilities, geographies, and marketplace considerations, the overall structure of compensation and benefits programs should be broadly similar across the organization. - Appropriately mitigate risk.
 The compensation committee reviews the company's compensation policies and practices annually and works with management to ensure that program design does not inadvertently create inappropriate incentives.